seanchow23/CSE-220-HW0/README.md

 - [Git](https://git-scm.com/downloads)\
 Mac OSX and Linux systems have git pre-installed.
 Check by running the command `git --version` in a terminal.
 On Windows, you will use git bash to run git commands.

+## Compilation
+- You can use any framework that can compile C programs.
+However, I would recomend that you do it with Codespaces (https://github.com/features/codespaces).
+It gives you free 60 hrs of machine time each month.
+This will be enough for the programming assignments for this course.

 ### Autograding Example: C
 This example project is written in C, and tested with make and bash scripts.